 Why is Addiction Called a Disease?

-An addiction is called a disease because of the cycle of relapse and remission.
+Addiction is called a disease because of the cycle of relapse and remission.
 Also, there are significant changes that take place in the brain when someone has an addiction.

 Someone who uses drugs or alcohol is continually flooding the brain with dopamine.
-Dopamine is a chemical that is responsible for happiness, pleasure and satisfaction.
+Dopamine is a chemical that is responsible for happiness, pleasure, and satisfaction.
 Under normal conditions, the brain makes enough dopamine on its own.
 When someone has an addiction, there is more dopamine present.
 Therefore, the brain stops making it, or it makes very little of it.

 Excess dopamine is what leads to addiction because it produces the high.
 Once an addiction sets in, many say that it’s there for life.
 It may not be active, but it’s still there.